isomerpages/nparks-biodiversity/_obsolete-pages/Community Programmes and Activities.md

 showcase of spectacular moments and lesser known sightings in Singapore.&nbsp;
 The talk will conclude with some general pointers on ethical behavour in the field closing off with a short Q&amp;A session.</p>
+<p></p>
+<p>Speaker: Peng Fai is a member of Nature Photography Society, Singapore.
+He is a nature photographer known for capturing birds, butterflies, and scenery, often contributing to local wildlife documentation.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Registration for this activity has not opened yet.
 The link to register